The Art of Mural Painting: Mastering Large-Scale Artworks

 Layout and Sketching: Mapping Out the Mural

-Double check that any text or central images are level and proportional.
-Use a level, tape measure, and plumb bob to ensure accuracy.
-Make adjustments to the sketch until you’re satisfied.
+Keep text and key imagery level and proportional.
+Use a level, tape measure, and plumb bob to check alignment, and adjust until it feels balanced.

 Painting Techniques for Large-Scale Murals